FREQUENTLY ASKED QUESTION

 Click here for additional information on airports and trains in Provence.

-The distance from Vaison's center to Chanteduc, Patricia and Walter's farmhouse, where the classes are held, but it is a very steep climb.
-Some students make the climb once or twice during their stay, but not daily.
+The distance from Vaison's center to Chanteduc, Patricia and Walter's farmhouse, where the classes are held, is about a mile but it is a very steep climb.
+Some students make the climb once or twice during their stay, but few make it daily.

 Q. What should I wear?

 Provence: Casual and comfortable, with appropriate dress for the restaurant meals.
-Be sure to bring a sweater or shawl for dining outdoors.
+Be sure to bring a sweater or shawl for cool evenings outdoors.

 Q. What will the weather be like when I am there?